mariasofiadf/FEUP_LBAW/artefacts/ebd.md

     CREATE FUNCTION user_diff_admin() RETURNS TRIGGER AS
     $BODY$
     BEGIN
-        IF EXISTS (SELECT * FROM users WHERE NEW.username = admin.username) THEN
+        IF EXISTS (SELECT * FROM admin WHERE NEW.username = admin.username) THEN
             RAISE EXCEPTION 'A User must not have the same username as an Admin.';
         END IF;
-        IF EXISTS (SELECT * FROM users WHERE NEW.email = admin.email) THEN
+        IF EXISTS (SELECT * FROM admin WHERE NEW.email = admin.email) THEN
             RAISE EXCEPTION 'A User must not have the same email as an Admin';
         END IF;
         RETURN NEW;